My honest, non-sponsored review of the Vitruvian Trainer+

 A visual representation of what working out with the Vitruvian was like.
 Also, this is the workout that really made me grit my teeth with the bench.
 Is it perpendicular or parallel to the machine?
 Also, why am I being told to step on a bench that need to be – and I quote – in LIKE NEW condition – to be eligible for return?
 A more cynical person might think that’s a trap to try to prevent returns!

 The bugs don’t stop there!
 Major Problem Four: after each movement, there is usually but not always a long delay (~30 seconds), before you see the “Well done!” screen that has a rest timer and shows you the stats from your sets of that movement.
-I thought this was a known thing when I first used the machine and just a UX good, but the trainer I spoke to said this is a bug.
+I thought this was a known thing when I first used the machine and just a UX goof, but the trainer I spoke to said this is a bug.
 Support has no idea why this is happening but again assured me they’re on the case.
 This seems like a minor thing but it can add 30 seconds or a minute delay between sets, and with how the classes are structured, a short class might have 20+ sets.
 It got annoying fast.

 Okay, back to the workout.
 Now that the chest press is done, I think I know all the *DING* quirks of the software!
 Not a great start, but whatever.
 Time to try out the rope attachment.
 Okay, we’re doing face pulls with only 8lbs because I didn’t do this manually yet but that’s OK, easy as pie, five, six, seven-WHACK, I hit myself in the chin with the metal connector bit of the rope attachment.